Multiple Vehicle Accidents

 Were you injured or was your loved one killed in a crash in Georgia that involved multiple motor vehicles?
 You may be entitled to compensation for any property damage, lost wages, and medical bills in addition to other considerations.

-Atlanta attorney Emanuel Balams understands the complex nature of multi-vehicle crashes.
-He investigates cases like these all over the city as well as surrounding areas such as Smyrna, Johns Creek, Riverdale, Norcross, Sandy Springs, Duluth, Lawrenceville, East Point, Decatur, Milton, Forest Park, Alpharetta, Roswell, College Park, Dunwoody, and Marietta.
+Atlanta attorney ReShea Balams understands the complex nature of multi-vehicle crashes.
+She investigates cases like these all over the city as well as surrounding areas such as Smyrna, Johns Creek, Riverdale, Norcross, Sandy Springs, Duluth, Lawrenceville, East Point, Decatur, Milton, Forest Park, Alpharetta, Roswell, College Park, Dunwoody, and Marietta.

-Balams Law Group represents clients on a contingency fee basis, which means that you do not pay anything for our services unless we get you a financial award.
-Let Emanuel Balams review your case by calling (404) 445-2005 right now to schedule a free, no-obligation consultation.
+The Balams Firm represents clients on a contingency fee basis, which means that you do not pay anything for our services unless we get you a financial award.
+Let ReShea Balams review your case by calling (404) 445-2005 right now to schedule a free, no-obligation consultation.

 In a typical crash involving two vehicles, disputes occasionally arise about who was actually at fault.
 In these typical crash cases, the cause of the collision is generally a little more evident.
 When the accident involves three or more motor vehicles, however, more complicating outside factors make it more difficult to determine who was at fault.